Duke vs. Syracuse Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Spread & Total Prediction for Duke vs. Syracuse

-Duke is 6-5-0 against the spread this season compared to Syracuse's 5-7-0 ATS record.
-The Blue Devils have gone over the point total in six games, while Orange games have gone over five times.
-The teams score an average of 161.7 points per game, 10.2 more points than this matchup's total.
+Duke has a 6-5-0 record against the spread this season compared to Syracuse, who is 5-7-0 ATS.
+The Blue Devils have a 6-5-0 record going over the point total, while games involving the Orange have a record of 5-7-0 when it comes to hitting the over.
+The teams score 161.7 points per game, 9.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM